Discussion in 'Multimedia, Projection, and Show Control' started by FunnyFellow, Aug 25, 2009.

 1024x768 with a 50' run should not be a problem with good cable.
 With a generic cable of unknown quality and construction you might be on the edge of whether it will work acceptably.
 If you already have the cable and projector it would typically be pretty easy to just try it and see what you get.

-I agree that a balun is completely unnecessary for this purpose.
+balun is completely unnecessary for this purpose.
 Depending on the quality of cable, I have used laptops to drive XGA without noticing any signal degredation.
 If you are driving your signal with a desktop or a DA, you should have no problems with a 50' run.

 It is reasonably thick (about the thickness of a mains power cable) and does have ferrite cores at both ends.